thepurpleowl/thepurpleowl.github.io/_pages/cv.md

     * Organized events and workshops in Technical fests
     * Managed teams and updated mentors about current proceedings

-* E-Cell, NITR, Dec 2015 – Apr 2018 o
+* [E-Cell,NITRkl](http://ecell.nitrkl.ac.in/), NITR, Dec 2015 – Apr 2018 o
   * Technical Coordinator
     * Monitored and coordinated technical activities of E-Cell
   * Coordinator in NES, 2016
   * Guided juniors of the club in organizing an event
   * Built connections with E-Cell of other institutes

-* SPAWN, Aug 2015 – Apr 2018 organization position Active Member
+* [SPAWN](https://www.facebook.com/spawn.nitr/), Aug 2015 – Apr 2018 organization position Active Member
   * Organized coding classes for freshers and sophomores
   * Helped in organizing Hackathons and other events hosted by SPAWN